lesha-co/cloud18/ProjectPlan.md

 ## Authentication Handling

-Reddit authentication will be handled by loading cookies from a pre-existing cookies.json file.
+Reddit authentication will be handled by loading cookies from a pre-existing cookies.sqlite file.
 This approach:
 - Avoids having to implement a login flow
 - Allows access to restricted subreddits
 - Prevents being blocked as a bot